JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 ![20-knts-chart](/images/20-knts-chart.jpg)

-*20 knots is about half of the worst we've experienced so far*
+*20 knots is weak compared to the 35+ knots we endured in Hurricane Harbor*

 In an attempt to stay entertained I pulled up YouTube.
 In Colorado, watching videos was a somewhat regular part of my days off.
 I enjoyed relaxing after my long shifts at the brewery and drinking a beer.
 Here it is quite the contrary, minus the beer part.
 I started browsing some of the recent content from creators I used to tune into regularly and found myself bored.
 Maybe it's because I've taken such a break from it that I am no longer up to speed on things, or possibly because I have much better things to do down here than watch videos.
 Either way, I lost interest rapidly.

 My next activity was to do some yoga.
 I'm still not convinced that I'm doing any of it correctly, but supposedly practice makes perfect.
 Some days the instruction leads me to be calm and relaxed and others I end up covered in sweat and trembling.
 I never really know what I'm going to get, but that helps keep it interesting.

 Jules used part of the day to work on her project for The Watershed Center.
 It's an organization that she did some work for during a coding certificate program.
 She now has a part-time contract position that uses her GIS skills to help them plan future projects around floodplain resilience.
 She creates relative elevation models of certain areas that help The Watershed Center determine the likelihood and severity of future floods in Boulder, Colorado.
-It's not super lucrative, but at least one of us had some money coming in.
+It's not super lucrative, but at least one of us has some money coming in.

 (REM pic?)
 TBD

+*An example of a relative elevation model*

 While she brought in the bacon, my parents and I lowered the skiff and headed to the beach.
 The gap between the boat and the sand was like driving through a NASA wind tunnel, but when we arrived on the beach a nearby hill calmed the gusts to a gentle breeze.
 After being cooped up all day, we were all excited for a walk.